weiyanminoo/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `EasyWeds` and the **Actor** is the `User`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: UC01 - Add a Contact**

 **MSS**

+1. User inputs the command to add contact
+2. EasyWeds validates each field and checks for duplicates
+3. EasyWeds adds the new contact

+    Use case ends.

+**Extensions**

+* 2a.
+The compulsory field(s) is/are empty.

+    * 2a1.
+EasyWeds shows an error message.

+        Use case resumes at step 1.

+**Use case: UC02 - Delete a Contact**

+**MSS**

-1. User requests to list persons
+1. User requests to list contacts
-2. AddressBook shows a list of persons
+2. EasyWeds shows a list of contacts
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific contact in the list
-4. AddressBook deletes the person
+4. EasyWeds deletes the contact

     Use case ends.